 There is a high risk of injury through falls and kicks.

 You must always keep your weight within the limits set by the racing school/stables.
 They support you with professional nutrition advice.

 You wear riding gear including high boots and helmet.

 Riding experience and confidence with horses is more important than educational qualifications.
 Most jockeys start off as a stablehand (see the Stablehand or Groom job profile).

-You can then go on a Foundation Course, followed by an Apprenticeship and then Advanced Apprenticeship at the Northern Racing College in Doncaster.
+You can then go on a Foundation Course, followed by an Apprenticeship and then an Advanced Apprenticeship at the Northern Racing College in Doncaster.

 The Apprenticeship, which is done in the workplace, leads to a Level 2 Diploma in Work Based Racehorse Care.

 You can then progress to the Advanced Apprenticeship, leading to a Level 3 Diploma.